NicoPANW/t-airs/README.md

 ### 🤖 AI Runtime (API) specific prerequisites

-Below shows to define the Prisma AIRS profile and API key.
+Below shows how to define the Prisma AIRS profile and API key.

 **1. Create a security profile (this name will be required foar passing as env parameter)**
 <img width="1847" height="840" alt="Screenshot 2026-04-01 at 16 15 41" src="https://github.com/user-attachments/assets/6b1d96a3-74cf-43b7-9cce-783824087118" />